vynovikov/postParser/README.md

 ## Architecture

 PostParser has hexagonal architecture.
-All its modules are loosely coupled and can be modified easily with no affect on other ones.
+All its modules are loosely coupled and can be modified easily without affecting each other.

 ![postParser](forManual/arch.png)